/

 Towering sand dunes dominate the links.
 Verdant green patches light up the avenues, tumbling down the hills, disappearing behind dunes and all framed by the deep blue of the Atlantic Ocean in the distance.

-While a professional, James McKenna, laid out the original Ballybunion course and Tom Simpson supervised the extension of it, there is a sense that with this golf course Mother Nature herself did the hard work.
+While a professional, James McKenna, laid out the original course at Ballybunion Golf Club and Tom Simpson supervised the extension of it, there is a sense that with this golf course Mother Nature herself did the hard work.
 And could not be surpassed.
 That’s the essence of this place.
 Golf beside the ocean, among the dunes and battling the elements.
 Pure.
 Simple.
 Life changing.

 Ballybunion Old Course was first laid out in 1892